jashandeep-sohi/pyds/_sources/userguide.txt

  <pds.Label object at 0x...>

-This :class:`Label` object can then be used to read or manipulate properties of the label.
+You can then interact with this :class:`Label` object to read or manipulate properties of the label.
+See the :ref:`discussion <label_objects>` below.

 :func:`parse` must be given a string which **starts** with a valid PDS label as it's argument or otherwise it will raise a :exc:`ParsingError`::